- From Ridge to Reef

 Baja California’s San Ignacio Lagoon is the primary calving ground for eastern Pacific gray whales and part of Mexico’s El Vizcaíno Biosphere Reserve—the largest wildlife refuge in Latin America.
 The large concentration of gray whales that reside here each winter are extremely ‘friendly,’ and regularly approach our small whale watching pangas, in a moving display that occurs nowhere else.
 The whales are the focus of our trip, and we will have three full days to observe them.
 We expect to see large numbers of gray whales, including cow-calf pairs, courting whales, and others.

-On our final day we explore the Sea of Cortez, one of the most productive and diverse seas on the planet.
-From our base in the quaint town of Loreto we will make a private boat excursion to search for marine mammals, to snorkel, and to enjoy the outstanding landscapes of the Gulf of California.
+At the start of our trip, we also take two days to explore the Sea of Cortez, one of the most productive and diverse seas on the planet.
+From our base in the quaint town of Loreto we will make a private boat excursion to search for marine mammals and to enjoy the outstanding landscapes of the Gulf of California.
 Here we have the possibility to see blue whales, the largest animals ever to exist on Earth, fin whales, Bryde's whales, sperm whales, humpbacks, and herds of dolphins.

 All excursions are in private boats, offering excellent whale watching by day and enjoying terra firma land-based accommodations each night.